info443-wi22/443-atom/README.md

 <br>

 Similarly, we can see the same problem with the `Model` class located in `src/model.coffee` and two of its subclasses `Project` in `src/project.js` and `Workspace` in `src/workspace.js`.
-Looking at the constructors for bothe of these subclasses we can see the same calls to `super()` as well as additional fields being declared/added.
+Looking at the constructors for both of these subclasses we can see the same calls to `super()` as well as additional fields being declared/added.
 <pre><code>/* project.js => lines 21-31 */
 constructor ({
   notificationManager,